My high-priced lawyer sprung me on a technicality,

 - In "Stop or My Dog Will Shoot", Santa's Little Helper as a police dog catches Snake who then gets off on a technicality.

 Judge Snyder: I'm afraid because of this improperly filled out police report... (shows a report full of paw prints) ...I have no choice but to let you go.
 Case dismissed!

 Snake: (to Santa's Little Helper) Haha!
 Don't worry, dude.
 I'm going straight.
 Straight to my customers to sell more drugs!

 Santa's Little Helper: Grrr...

-Sideshow Bob tries to pull this off when he kidnaps Bart with the intent to kill him at "five corners", (a fictional location where five states come together).
-His plan is to stand in one state, fire the gun in a second, the bullet travels through a third, hits Bart in the fourth and he falls and dies in the fifth.
+- Sideshow Bob tries to pull this off when he kidnaps Bart with the intent to kill him at "five corners" (a fictional location where five states come together).
+His plan is to stand in one state, fire the gun in the second, the bullet travels through the third, hits Bart in the fourth and he falls and dies in the fifth.
 Bob thinks it would be impossible to convict him because no single act in any state would be illegal.
-He's completely wrong.
-In truth, he could be convicted of murder in any of those states (police from each of them arrive and arrest him simultaneously).
+As it would in real lifenote , this logic turns out to be complete nonsense, and he ends up arrested by police from all five states.